How a designer/developer responds when he finds out a close family member has type-1 diabetes.

 I created an app called Nightscouter which leverages data created by Nightscout and its foundation.
 I wanted to display continuous glucose monitor (CGM) information stored in the cloud on Apple iOS devices like the iPhone and Apple Watch.

-Nightscouter was/is the first project in which I solely owned the design, development, testing, marketing, and customer service from start to finish.
+Nightscouter was/is the first project in which I solely crafted and delivered the strategy, design, development, testing, marketing, and customer service from start to finish.
 It allowed me to not only help a community of users, but it expanded my knowledge of Swift and Apple’s various platforms.

 Bring the power of SAS Visual Analytics to mobile with the goal of ‘design once and view everywhere’